 There are so many things to love about the MSR MugMate.
 It's super lightweight, durable, and easy to use.
 You can brew both coffee and loose leaf tea, and also pre-filter water by removing things like leaves and twigs.
 When making coffee for a group you can rinse and refill each time or simply use this to filter your giant pot of cowboy coffee.
 It wasn't our favorite flavor, but if you want to be small and light and not have to bother with paper filters, the MugMate is an easy friend to reach for time and time again.

-The MugMate was a solid contender and is an excellent option for backpacking and any trip where you might also have tea drinkers.
+The MugMate is an excellent option for backpacking and any trip where you might also have tea drinkers.